Who We Are

 Artistic Director, Adult Choir Conductor

 Melanie Urichuk has a joy for music that began with singing duets in church while in preschool and soon after was followed by piano lessons.
 She has loved working as a music educator since graduating from Brandon University in 2013, teaching students from Nursery to Grade 12 along the way to her current position as Choral Director at Garden Valley Collegiate.
-In Melanie's time at GVC, the choirs have been recommended to AMAF Provincials and toured to Montreal and Chicago.
+In Melanie's time at GVC, the choirs have been recommended to AMAF Provincials, MusicFest Canada Nationals, and have toured to Edmonton, Montreal, and Chicago.

 Ben Kroeker: